nathand99/rdr_python/README.md

 For more information please read the final report located in this repository.

 ### Setup and usage

+Firstly, clone this repository and change current directory to be inside python_rdr

 1. To setup the environment and install required packages:

 ```python3 -m venv venv```